lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Background {#background}

-EDHOC specifies different authentication methods of the Diffie-Hellman key exchange: digital signatures, static Diffie-Hellman keys and symmetric keys.
+EDHOC specifies different authentication methods of the Diffie-Hellman key exchange: digital signatures and static Diffie-Hellman keys.
 This section outlines the digital signature based method.

 SIGMA (SIGn-and-MAc) is a family of theoretical protocols with a large number of variants {{SIGMA}}.
 Like IKEv2 {{RFC7296}} and (D)TLS 1.3 {{RFC8446}}, EDHOC authenticated with digital signatures is built on a variant of the SIGMA protocol which provide identity protection of the initiator (SIGMA-I), and like IKEv2 {{RFC7296}}, EDHOC implements the SIGMA-I variant as Mac-then-Sign.
 The SIGMA-I protocol using an authenticated encryption algorithm is shown in {{fig-sigma}}.